 The recommended boat service from Belize City to San Pedro is San Pedro Belize Express Water Taxi.
 After arriving at the Belize City Airport, it’s highly suggested by both locals and tourists to travel to the water taxi dock by taxi, as Belize City is known for its crime.

-That being said, you should be just fine getting a taxi out of the airport as long as you’re making sure your driver is dressed accordingly and takes you in a decent-looking vehicle.
+That being said, you should be just fine getting a taxi out of the airport to the docks (~$25 USD).
+Make sure sure your driver is dressed accordingly and takes you in a decent-looking vehicle.
 When in doubt, look for a friendly, genuine smile and avoid the grimaces looking to rip you off.

 Some taxis will take you to the other water taxi dock, but my recommendation is to use the San Pedro Express Taxi for its ease of use, organization, and popularity.
 You can make sure you’re at the right place by looking for the circle drive in front of the gate to the docks.
 When you enter, you’ll find plenty of small stores, cafes, and restaurants to take advantage of while you wait.
 Uniformed men near the dock gates will take your luggage and hand you a ticket in exchange.